ThePuzzlemaker/sysf-rs/README.md

 # sysf

-A work-in-progress (and bad) implementation of a System F typechecker and evaluator (not started yet).
+A work-in-progress (and bad) implementation of a System F typechecker (WIP) and evaluator (not started yet).

 ## TODOs